 Once you’ve checked all the most obvious metrics, it’s time to examine their content for brand collaborations and check for authenticity and quality.

 Sure, a micro-influencer won’t get a ton of big brand deals and collaborations.
 Yet to even be considered an influencer, they must have some trackable record of any work they did in the past.

-Audit their content for #ad, #sponsored brand deals and tagged posts to best determine the authenticity and quality of their work with brands.
+Audit their content for #ad, #sponsored brand deals, and tagged posts to best determine the authenticity and quality of their work with brands.

 Still not quite convinced?
-Don’t hesitate to ask for references and media kit, if not previously provided.
+Don’t hesitate to ask for references and a media kit, if not previously provided.
 Any influencer who takes their work seriously would be happy to provide proof of their previous work and have a clear media kit in hand for future gigs.
 Whereas, a fake Influencer would show up empty-handed, or with a vague pricing plan.

 Nothing beats a thorough manual analysis, especially if you know what to look for.